Rick Reynolds, LCSW

 5. Don't gratify their hostility.
 You don't want to act in ways that allow the other person to believe your mate was justified in coming to them.

 7. It tends to perpetuate the problem.
 If your mate is trying to break off the relationship with their affair partner, then talking with them doesn't help the process.
 In fact, it is almost guaranteed to create more contact.
-They'll either contact your mate telling them to have you back off, or they'll use your contact as a way to try and guilt your mate into trying to gain comfort from them.
+They'll either contact your mate telling them to have you back off, or they'll use your contact as a way to try and guilt your mate into staying with them.
 The goal is to break off the relationship, not to perpetuate the fight.

 8. You are not lacking anything.
 At times, curiosity drives the desire for contact.
-You may be asking, "What does the other person have that I don't?" or, "Why would my mate choose them over me?"
+You may be asking, "What does the other person have that I don't?" or "Why would my mate choose them over me?"
 I seriously doubt you'll ever find the answer to those questions by contacting the other person.
 Motivations for affairs are complex; meeting the "other person" will normally not answer your question(s).
-In reality, it's far more likely to confuse the issues.
-In my work, I've found that people always affair down; they never have an affair with someone better than the person with whom they're married.
+In reality, talking to them is far more likely to confuse the issues.
+In my work, I've found that people always "affair down;" they never have an affair with someone better than the person with whom they're married.
 I'd suggest not lowering yourself to their level by interacting with them.
-Have more respect for yourself.
+Have respect for yourself.

 After all is said and done, some of you will still feel an overwhelming need to confront the affair partner.
 For some, it will be driven by a need to get the compulsion out of their head.
 For others, it may be a need to face their fears.
 There can be any number of reasons, but I do suggest you try to get your mind off the affair partner and onto your own recovery – that is much more productive.
 The last thing you want to do is let another person have the power to control your peace of mind.